 One year ago, the Home Affordable Refinance Program (HARP) opened up for U.S. homeowners whose mortgages are "severely underwater".

-HARP loans for ultra-high LTVs -- defined as loans for which the loan-to-value (LTV) exceeds 125% -- now account for more than one-fifth of all HARP refinances completed nationwide.
+Today, HARP loans for ultra-high LTVs -- loans for which the loan-to-value (LTV) exceeds 125% -- now account for more than one-fifth of all HARP refinances completed nationwide.

 HARP : Refinancing For Underwater Homeowners

 HARP is an acronym.
 It stands for Home Affordable Refinance Program.
-Sometimes called the "Obama Refi", it was launched in 2009 as part of that year's economic stimulus program.
+Sometimes called the "Obama Refi", HARP was launched in 2009 as part of that year's economic stimulus program.

-At the time, mortgage rates had been dropping sharply -- but home values had been, too.
-In places like Los Angeles, California; Miami, Florida; and Phoenix, Arizona, homeowners were watching 30-year fixed rate mortgage rates fall into the 4s but there was, literally, nothing they could do to take advantage.
+At the time, mortgage rates had been dropping sharply.
+But, at the same time, home values were, too.
+In places like Los Angeles, California; Miami, Florida; and Phoenix, Arizona, homeowners watched 30-year fixed rate mortgage rates fall into the 4s but with little or no equity left in their properties, there was, literally, nothing they could do to take advantage.

-So, the government promoted the idea that if these homeowners could just get access to refinance; to lower their monthly mortgage payments, it would increase the national household cashflow, which would increase consumer spending, which would help to push the U.S. economy forward.
+The scenario was a catalyst for HARP.
+The government promoted the idea that if these underwater homeowners could only get access to refinance, they could lower their monthly mortgage payments, increase household cashflow, and boost consumer spending to help propel the U.S. economy ahead.

 The HARP program told banks to treat home equity differently.
-It instructed them to ignore a homeowner's home equity percentage so long as that homeowner had a loan-to-value (LTV) of 125% or less, and history of on-time mortgage payment.
+It instructed them to ignore a homeowner's home equity percentage and to focus on a history of on-time mortgage payments.

 HARP 2 : Removing 125% LTV Restrictions

-When HARP was first launched, it was expected to reach 7 million U.S. homeowners.
-After two years, however, government data showed that the program had failed to reach even one million households.
+When HARP was launched in 2009, it was meant to reach 7 million U.S. homeowners.
+After two years, though, government data showed the program failing to reach even one million households.

 There were two main reasons for the shortfall, it was determined.

-First, the government was asking banks to underwrite more HARP loans, but also holding them responsible for due diligence errors made on the originally-underwritten home loan.
+First, the government was asking banks to underwrite loans for HARP, but holding them responsible for due diligence errors made on the originally-underwritten home loan.

-The second reason -- as it turned out -- was HARP's cap at 125% LTV.
-The figure proved to be too limiting.
-Homeowners in hard-hit states such as Nevada and Florida found themselves in a much more negative position than 125% LTV.
+The second reason for HARP's shortfall was that HARP had been limited to homes with 125% LTV or lower.
+The figure proved to be limiting.
+Homeowners in hard-hit states such as Nevada and Florida found themselves in a much more negative-equity position than just 125% LTV.
 Some carried LTVs as high as 300 percent.

 So, in November 2011, as an effort to make HARP "better", the government re-released the Home Affordable Refinance Program as HARP 2.0.